kristinemlarson/gnssrefl/docs/use_cases/use_phnx.md

 Now prepare to analyze the data using <code>gnssir</code>.
 First you need to create a set of analysis instructions.
-The default settings need the station name, latitude, longitude, and ellipsoidal height.
-Originally the software required you to input the coordinates.
-If you believe
-that the Nevada Reno group has the site in its database, you can avoid that step, as so:
+The default settings only need the station name.
+Originally the software required you to input the station coordinates.
+If you believe that the Nevada Reno group has the site in its database, you can avoid that step:

-<code>make_json_input phnx 0 0 0 -query_unr True</code>
+<code>gnssir_input phnx</code>

 The json output will be stored in $REFL_CODE/input/phnx.json.
-[Here is a sample json file.](phnx.json) The default peak to noise ratio is 2.7 - which is better for water.
+The default peak to noise ratio is 2.7 - which is better for water.
 Since these are ice/snow reflections, I'm going to increase it a bit to 3.2 and require a larger amplitude.
+I am also selecting the azimuth region from 0 to 320.

-<code>make_json_input phnx 0 0 0 -query_unr True -ampl 10 -peak2noise 3.2</code>
+<code>gnssir_input phnx -ampl 10 -peak2noise 3.2 -azlist2 0 320</code>

-I also removed by hand the azimuths from 320-360 degrees in the final json file I used.

 Next we need to make some snr files.
 I am going to do most of 2019 thru 2021, but if you prefer, you can set the -weekly option to True and that will speed things up (it makes one file per week).